 This newly viral challenge is encouraging people to take a walk outside and pick up any litter that they come across.
 The Trashtag Challenge is being taken up by people across social media, and some of the before and after pictures are incredible – it’s amazing how simply picking up litter can transform a landscape.

-#Trashtag has actually been around for a while, but it gained a lot of recognition earlier this month following one repost which targeted bored, tired teenagers to encourage them to get up and get outside.
+#Trashtag has actually been around for a while, but earlier this month it gained wider recognition following a repost targeting bored, tired teenagers, encouraging them to get up and get outside.
 Since then, the challenge has gone viral, with tens of thousands of people around the world getting involved and doing their part to clean up their communities.

-Not only is this social media trend encouraging people to clean up their communities, but it also raises awareness of the amount of litter that we are producing – particularly with regards to plastic waste.
+Not only is this social media trend encouraging people to clean up their communities, but it also raises awareness of the amount of litter that we are producing – particularly plastic waste.

-The reason we need movements like the Trashtag Challenge is simple – because we need to start picking up our litter for the sake of our local communities, local wildlife and ultimately the environment.
+The reason we need movements like the Trashtag Challenge is simple – because we need to start picking up our litter for the sake of our local communities, local wildlife and ultimately, the environment as a whole.
 It is estimated that 62% of people in England drop litter, and over 30 million tonnes of litter is collected from England’s streets each year.

 Not only is litter unsightly, but it has a major impact on our environment.
-Litter damages the ecosystem in which it is dumped and can also be carried by the wind and weather to other streams and rivers, which eventually lead into the sea.
-It is therefore no surprise that an estimated 80% of the litter in the sea is from inland.
+Litter damages the ecosystem in which it is dumped, and is carried by the wind and weather to streams and rivers, where it ends up in the sea.
+Therefore, it is no surprise that an estimated 80% of the litter in the sea is from inland.
 In any ecosystem, litter can create a harmful environment.
-Toxins that are released form the little not only has the potential to make animals ill but to also kill the nearby plant life.
+Toxins that are released from the litter not only have the potential to make animals ill, but to also kill the nearby plant life.